 At this point in the application process, you have probably spent countless hours on the QuestBridge application, and likely wrote numerous drafts of your essays.
 It would be great to hear that you never have to write a college admissions essay again, but unfortunately, that is probably not the case.

-Many of our partner colleges have a short answer/essay prompt that you need to pay attention to.
-Sometimes it’s just a few words long:
+Many of our college partners have a short answer/essay prompt that you need to pay attention to.
+Today, we’re going to show you how to tackle one of the most common supplemental essay topics:

 “Why [college name]?”